AI to change world more than anything else: Dr Kudella

-ISLAMABAD, Nov 9 (APP): Resident Representative of Hanns Seidel Foundation (HSF) Pakistan Dr Steffen Kudella Monday said the Artificial Intelligence (AI) would change the world more than anything else due to its multi-dimensional impacts, including time efficiency and accuracy.
+ISLAMABAD, Nov 10 (APP): Resident Representative of Hanns Seidel Foundation (HSF) Pakistan Dr Steffen Kudella has said the Artificial Intelligence (AI) would change the world more than anything else due to its multi-dimensional impacts, including time efficiency and accuracy.

 Speaking during a roundtable discussion “Technological Transformation in Pakistan : an Asset or Liability” here, he said, “The technological development is one of the greatest challenges of our future.
 Computers and robots are replacing more and more human jobs.”